 The birth of the motorized scooter

-The characteristics of the invention of Ogden Bolton Jr.
+The characteristics of Ogden Bolton Jr.'s invention

 Why is Ogden Bolton considered the great creator of the electric scooter?

 Ogden Bolton is often presented as the inventor of the motorized scooter and, by extension, as one of the pioneers of the electric scooter.
-This status is attributed to him because his concept influenced many subsequent innovations in the field of motorized personal transportation devices (MPDs).
+This status is attributed to him because his concept influenced many subsequent innovations in the field of motorized personal mobility devices (PMD).

 The invention of the very first electric scooter